CloudCannon/documentation/src/collections/_file_docs/source-syncing/file-upload.md

 2. Select **Upload files** or **Upload a folder**

 > Alternatively, drag and drop files into the *File Browser*.
 {: .explainer}

+> CloudCannon supports any file type uploaded or synced from a storage provider.
+The maximum size per file is 25 MB.
+{: .explainer}

 Uploading a folder uploads all files inside the folder, rather than the folder itself.